 The limitation thus poses a problem.

-Problem disrupts the natural bind between movement and body.
+The problem disrupts the natural bond between movement and body.

-Problem is somehow immanent to the process; it is both the source and the resolution.
+The problem is immanent in the process, both the source and the resolution.
 One informs the other.

 Problems are invisible at the end but manifest the dancer's attention and physical qualities and deﬁne the conditions and terms in which dancers move.

-Bodies are the tools for interrogating different ideas: physical, intellectual, poetic, subjective, emotional, historical, social, musical, etc.
+Bodies are the living entities for interrogating different ideas: physical, intellectual, poetic, subjective, emotional, historical, social, musical, etc.

 Movement is the motor for imagining patterns of existence.